Arden Hills 78 Exceptional

 What's it like Living in Arden Hills?

-Arden Hills, Minnesota is a mid-sized city with a population of 10,276 residents.
-If we look at the most recent Census, Arden Hills is known to have a predominantly White population.
-The next two most common races are Asian and Black.
-With an average age of 32 years old, Arden Hills could be a great place to live for young adults as this age is well below the national average.
+Arden Hills is a mid-sized city located in the state of Minnesota.
+The city has a population of 10,642 people.
+According to the most recent Census, 83% of Arden Hills residents are White, 9% Asian and 1% Black.
+Arden Hills could be a great place for young adults and students as the average age of 32 years old is below the nation’s average.

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Arden Hills excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.